SysMedOs/LipidLynxX/README.md

 We kindly ask if you have any plans to use LipidLynxX API contact us first, or follow this repository to get timely notifications when new changes are introduced.

 New features of LipidLynxX is generally developed using repository [https://github.com/ZhixuNi/LipidLynxX](https://github.com/ZhixuNi/LipidLynxX).

+- Please use python 3.8.5 and run from source code.
+- Recommend to use "pip install -r requirements.txt" in an virtual env to install the dependencies
+- run `python LipidLynxX.py` to start.
+- please check `lib\lynx\config.ini` for more settings of ports and max clients/workers

 ## Instructions